Skip to main content

 Fixed Rate

-A fixed rate mortgage means your interest rate will stay the same throughout the term of your mortgage and offers more certainty and less risk than a Standard Variable Rate mortgage.
+A fixed rate mortgage means your interest rate will stay the same for the duration of the product and offers more certainty and less risk than a Standard Variable Rate mortgage.
 It also means you can confidently set a fixed rental price to tenants.

 If Bank of England interest rates climb, you have the benefit of your rate not increasing however, if they drop below the interest rates on your mortgage you won’t be able to benefit from this.